 Eye of caiman (Gamboa, Panama) - This was a particularly friendly caiman who liked to visit our experimental pond.
-In 2016 I transported our lab’s canoe out to the Chagres River for a nighttime paddle.
-I was shocked at how many glints of caiman eyeshine I saw along the water.
-It’s no wonder we’re advised against swimming in this river.
+In 2016 I transported our lab’s canoe out to the Chagres River for a night-time paddle.
+I was shocked at how many glints of caiman eye-shine I saw along the water.
+It is no wonder we are advised against swimming in this river.

-Túngara frog (Gamboa, Panama) - These adorable fellers are dubbed the “potato chips of the rainforest” because everything likes to eat them.
+Túngara frog (Gamboa, Panama) - These adorable fellers are dubbed the potato chips of the rainforest because everything likes to eat them.
 Every year following a field season in Panama, I would have trouble falling asleep without the familiar chorus of whine-chucks outside my window.

-Child dips his toes in the water (Gamboa, Panama) - Another misty morning in the tropics.
+A child dips his toes in the water on another misty morning in the tropics (Gamboa, Panama).

-Leptophis (Gamboa, Panama) - A local parrot snake discovered at the canopy tower in typical defence posture.
-Their bark is worse than their bite.
-While helping with a project where we had to handle them, I got nibbled and was grateful that they’re only “mildly venomous”…
+Leptophis (Gamboa, Panama) - A local parrot snake discovered at the canopy tower in typical defense posture.
+The bark is far worse than the bite.
+While helping with a project where we had to handle them, I got nibbled and was very grateful that they are only mildly venomous.

-I was lucky enough to spend 5d and 4n slipping & sliding in the mud & muck in beautiful Cerro Chucantí (Darién, Panama) searching for new ranitas to hold.
-We found some other beautiful creatures along the way.
-Muchísimas gracia a ADOPTA for taking care of all the logistics of getting to the cloud forest and generally making this expedition possible.
+I was lucky enough to spend five days slipping & sliding in the mud & muck in beautiful Cerro Chucantí (Darién, Panama) searching for new species.
+Muchísimas gracias a ADOPTA for taking care of all the logistics of getting to the cloud forest and generally making this expedition possible.
 More than 35 endemic species have been discovered here in recent years!
 Grateful to have played a small role in this international conservation effort.